ist356/assignment-07-avallenn/reflection.md

 **Best Reflection** "I learned when to use while vs for loops.
 While loops are for sentiel-controlled values (waiting for a condition to occur), vs for loops are for iterating over collections of fixed values."

 `--- Reflection Below This Line ---`
+I understand how to use Playwright to scrape the web.
+I have learned how to inspect each text to indetify what tag I should be using.
+On top of that I have learned the query_selector function.
+Something new I learned this assignment specificaly was the Menu Item.
+I thought that this was very interesting because it is an already defined function through data class which I have never used.
+The only thing I struggled was was using the loop to get the text under each description, so I used the solution where I learned I should loop over each row and add each item to the dictionary.